 S.Flores/Advice on Critical Essays

-The primary aims of a thesis-seeking/problem-posing exploratory essay assignment is to engage with the text (literary text, typically) and its critical interpretation/reception by identifying problems, developing claims and arguments, and enriching your literary understanding, interests, and commitments.
-Use/learn Modern Language Association format for any notes or works cited (see, for instance, link to MLA format guidelines further below, and if you have access to Norton online resources, those include extended examples of developing a research essay (such as the example of a student's essay on Austen's novel Mansfield Park).
+The primary aims of a thesis-seeking/problem-posing exploratory essay assignment is to engage with the text (literary text, typically, or film) and its critical interpretation/reception by identifying problems, developing claims and arguments, and enriching your literary understanding, interests, and commitments.
+Use/learn Modern Language Association format for any notes or works cited (see, for instance, link to MLA format guidelines further below, and see the other resources and examples that I provide in the Bblearn folder on Advice for Writing, those include samples of strong student essays and an full example of developing a research essay (on Austen's novel Mansfield Park).

 I encourage you to develop and to support your ideas as clearly and as cogently as space allows, including brief citations of specific lines that illustrate your interpretation, and concise use of summary and paraphrase in support of your analysis.
 It may be helpful for your response to include a statement that makes a claim or presents a thesis with brief explanation and support (such as in the form of “One of Portia's main concerns is that she . . . because . . . .
 But her desire for . . . conflicts with . . ., and she must . . . in order to . . . .
 The play thus represents . . . in its depiction of . . . .
 Moreover, it is only through X's relationship to Y that Z can be realized or established or resolved, even though . . . .”
 This is just a partial and overstated (!) example of a structure that might inform your reasoning and writing--the main advice is that you may find it effective to compose a thesis for your analysis/essay.